benjann/xtrobreg/README.md

 Main changes:

+    22apr2021 (version 1.0.4):
+    - -xtrobreg convert- now additionally supports iweights
+    - -xtrobreg convert- now always stores a weights variable, even if all weights are equal to 1

     21apr2021 (version 1.0.3)
     - factor variables are now allowed (although not with -xtrobreg convert-)
     - handling of cluster() option improved; cluster() now also allowed with